Red-Portal/ray-awesome-papers/README.md

     * [ICM 2018 Talk](https://www.youtube.com/watch?v=wXNWVhE2Dl4)
     * *A review of recent advances in optimization.
 Recently an unusual differential equation representation of the nesterov acceleration scheme has been found.
 This paper also discusses this subject.*

-* Kruskal, Clyde P., and Alan Weiss. [**"Allocating independent subtasks on parallel processors."**](https://ieeexplore.ieee.org/abstract/document/1701915) IEEE Transactions on Software engineering 10 (1985): 1001-1016.
+* Kruskal, Clyde P., and Alan Weiss. [**"Allocating Independent Subtasks on Parallel Processors."**](https://ieeexplore.ieee.org/abstract/document/1701915) IEEE Transactions on Software engineering 10 (1985): 1001-1016.
     * Follow-up works
         * Bast, Hannah.
 [Ph.D.
 Thesis](http://ad.informatik.uni-freiburg.de/files/phd-thesis-hannah-bast.pdf/view?set_language=en), 2000

 * Solnik, Benjamin, et al. [**"Bayesian Optimization for a Better Dessert."**](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/46507.pdf) (2017).
     * *Bayesian optimization (BO) can be applied to objective functions that were previously unimagineable to optimize.
 This is a very interesting example where BO optimizes the 'utility function' of cookie eaters.
 Human utility is obviously not differentiable and notoriously noisy.
 Despite these difficulties, BO was able to find an optimal (tasty) cookie recipe*

 * Dai, Z., Yu, H., Low, B.K.H. & Jaillet, P..
 (2019). [**"Bayesian Optimization Meets Bayesian Optimal Stopping"**](http://proceedings.mlr.press/v97/dai19a.html).
-Proceedings of the 36th International Conference on Machine Learning, in PMLR 97:1496-1506
+Proceedings of the 36th International Conference on Machine Learning (ICML), in PMLR 97:1496-1506
     * *Bayesian optimal stopping is applied to Bayesian Optimization for Deep Learning hyperparameters tuning.
 A very simple but powerful solution that has strong theoretical foundations.*